 The bursaries will cover one night’s accommodation at The Principal Hotel where the conference is being held and travel up to the value of £150.

-Those who are presenting at the conference, have no or limited funds to fund conference attendance will be given priority.
+Those who are presenting at the conference, who have none or limited funds for the conference attendance will be given priority.